vfiksdal/rtfir/README.md

 make
 ```
 This will generate the python module (rtfir.py) and a shared library (_rtfir.so), allowing you to use the module in the current folder.
-Alternatively you could install the module to your system:
+Optionally you can choose to install the module to your system:
 ```
 make install
 ```